scarletstudio/transithealth/docs/pages/cypress.md

 Cypress comes with a variety of useful features.
 It allows for easy debuggability and supports cross browser testing, which it does locally.
 Cypress also automatically waits for commands and assertions to execute, without the need for you to add waits or sleeps to the tests.

 During test execution, Cypress takes "snapshots" of every command and assertion it performs to see what happened at each one.
 This is useful when using the Test Runner UI.
 When these tests are added to the GitHub workflow or done from a Command Line Interface, Cypress provides the ability to store screenshots on failure, or videos of the entire test.
-This ensures better understanding for debugging.
+This helps you get better understanding of what occurred during the test for debugging.

 ## Installation